 In the 1970’s, Nixon began to win over southern whites to the GOP by appealing to middle-class, suburban voters.
-The Left called the “Southern Strategy” racist because that’s what they do, but it was really just a strong defense of normal, middle-class values.
-In the face of the liberal onslaught on normalcy, those southern whites out in the burbs started to reconsider their long relationship with the Democrat Party.
+The Left called the “Southern Strategy” racist because that’s what they do, but it was really just a strong defense of whites.
+In the face of the liberal onslaught on whites, those southern whites out in the burbs started to reconsider their long relationship with the Democrat Party.
 The Left squealed about “code words” and racism, as they just assume all whites in the South are racists.
 The fact is those early converts to the GOP were the southern whites looking to close the books on segregation and racial strife.

 This argument carried on through the 80’s as the transformation of the South from Democrat to Republican was completed.
 If you know your Faulkner, Nixon converted the Compsons, while Reagan brought over the Snopes clan.

 In fairness, race did play a role.
 After the 60’s, urban blacks rioting and looting became the face of disorder, the great enemy of the suburban burghers who fled the city for the suburbs.
 In the 1970’s, many of those people living in suburbia were there because their city neighborhoods collapsed in the 1960’s.
 The liberal enthusiasm for mayhem was amplified when they backed groups like the Panthers and the Nation of Islam.
 Nixon’s appeals to law and order naturally carried with them the image of the black rioter.
 He did not have to mention any of this.
 It was simply understood.